pivotal/docs-tap/convention-service/creating-conventions.md

 ### <a id='ImageMetadata'></a>Matching criteria by image metadata

 The convention controller should be used with [OCI Image](./reference/image-config.md) so it can be used to get metadata information.
-The ImageConfig is an struct that contains the configuration of an image, similar to the output of `docker inspect hello-world`.
+The ImageConfig is a struct that contains the configuration of an image, similar to the output of `docker inspect hello-world`.

 ## <a id='install'></a> Configure and install the convention server